duckson/zombiesiege/README.md

 In this game, you spawn on a playing field with zombies.
 Your objective is to shoot them down with the various weapons at your disposal.

+## Controls

+Move your character with `W/A/S/D`.
+Fire your weapon by clicking or hitting the spacebar.
+Reload it by pressing `R`.
+Hit `Q` or `E` to cycle between weapons.

 ## Building and running

 Open the project in IntelliJ or Eclipse and hit "run".
 It should work on a standard installation.